lucasrocha1999/lucasrocha1999/README.md

 Able to adapt to new technologies, program languages ​​or structures / libraries.

-- :office_worker: I am currently working at Willbank as a full stack developer, working with ReactJS, Node.js, TypeScript, Python.
+- :office_worker: I am currently working at Willbank as a full stack developer, working with ReactJS, Node.js, TypeScript, AWS.
 - 💻 I am currently learning Terraform, AWS and Nestjs.
 - :books: Reading the Scrum Book how to do twice the work in half the time, to improve my skills in Agil.
 - 😄 I love JavasSript and TypeScript.